 The team of broadcasters employed by GBC are committed to providing the best possible television and radio programming within the resources available.
 In our desire to achieve this, we always welcome your opinions on our television and radio programmes, as well as on this website.
 Please send us your views, whether positive or negative, to: firstname.lastname@example.org

 Gerard Teuma was appointed Chief Executive in 2012 after seven years as Head of Radio Gibraltar.
 He started his career with GBC in 1984 as a Radio/TV Presenter and later as a Senior Broadcast Journalist.
 During his over 30 year-long career with the Corporation, Gerard became a household name in Gibraltar presenting various shows on Radio Gibraltar and anchoring GBC TV's Newswatch and debate programmes as well as numerous major broadcasts, such as General and European Elections, and the 2002 Joint Sovereignty Referendum.
 He also revived the GBC Open Day in the late 80s, for it to become the Rock's foremost charitable event, having raised more than £2 million for local deserving causes since then.
 As CEO, and having negotiated improved Government funding for the Corporation, Gerard has spearheaded and overseen the relaunch of GBC TV for it to provide improved continuity and a wide-ranging selection of locally-produced and imported programmes, including GBC's first ever local commissions from independents.
-Gerard Teuma is also a Board Member of the international organisation Public Media Alliance, where he represents GBC.
+Gerard Teuma is also the Vice President of the international organisation Public Media Alliance, where he represents GBC.